agileware/org.civicoop.dataprocessor/docs/how_to_create_search.md

 - [Start using the search](#start-using-the-search)

 In this tutorial we are going to create a search action.
 We search all people who have an active relationship with a household.
-We will show the name, e-mailaddress of the person and we will show the name and address of the household.
+We will show the name, email address of the person and we will show the name and address of the household.

-We will also add an additional filter to the search so the user can search on gender and/or birth date.
+We will also add a filter to the search so the user can search on gender and/or birth date.

 Our search will look like as follows: